Nico Echavarría: Amateur career

 Echavarría attended the University of Arkansas from 2013 to 2017.
 He also represented Colombia in the Eisenhower Trophy in 2016.

 Professional career

 Echavarría turned professional in February 2017, making his first professional start at the Avianca Colombia Open later that month.
 He won twice during the 2018 PGA Tour Latinoamérica season, finishing second in the Order of Merit, gaining a card for the 2019 Korn Ferry Tour season.

 Echavarría gained a PGA Tour card for the 2022–23 season, via the 2022 Korn Ferry Tour Finals.
 In March 2023, he won the Puerto Rico Open.
 He shot a total of 21-under-par to win by two shots ahead of Akshay Bhatia.
 He claimed his second PGA Tour win in October 2024 at the Zozo Championship in Japan.

 On 9 April 2025, Echavarría won the Masters Tournament Par 3 Contest after finishing nine holes at five under par and prevailing in a sudden death playoff with J. J. Spaun.

+In March 2026, Echavarría won the Cognizant Classic.
+He was three shots back with three holes left but shot a 5-under 66 in the final round as leader Shane Lowry made back-to-back double bogeys on the 16th and 17th hole.
+The victory earned Echavarría a spot in the Masters field.